Human rights in Kenya

 Human rights in Kenya internationally maintain a variety of mixed opinions; specifically, political freedoms are highlighted as being poor and homosexuality remains a crime.
-In the Freedom in the World index for 2017, Kenya held a rating of '4' for civil liberties and political freedoms, in which a scale of "1" (most free) to "7" (least free) is practised.
+In the Freedom in the World index for 2017, Kenya held a rating of '4' for civil liberties and political freedoms, in which a scale of "1" (most free) to "7" (least free) is practiced.

 History

-Kenyatta (1964 – 1978)
+Jomo Kenyatta (1964 – 1978)

-During the first post-independence presidency of Kenya, under President Jomo Kenyatta, state security forces harassed dissidents and were suspected of complicity in several murders of prominent personalities deemed as threats to his regime, including Pio Gama Pinto, Tom Mboya and J.M.
+During the first post-independence presidency of Kenya, under the leadership of the late President Jomo Kenyatta, state security forces harassed dissidents and were suspected of complicity in several murders of prominent personalities deemed as threats to his regime, including Pio Gama Pinto, Tom Mboya and J.M.
 Kariuki.
 MP and Lawyer C.M.G.
-Argwings-Kodhek and former Kadu Leader and minister Ronald Ngala also died, in suspicious car accidents.
+Argwings-Kodhek and former Kadu Leader and minister Ronald Ngala who died in suspicious car accidents.

-Moi (1978–2002)
+Daniel Arap Moi (1978–2002)

-The Daniel arap Moi administration consistently received international criticism of its record on human rights.
-Under Moi, security forces regularly subjected opposition leaders and pro-democracy activists to arbitrary arrest, detention without trial, abuse in custody, and deadly force.
+The Daniel Arap Moi administration consistently received international criticism for its record on human rights.
+Under Moi's leadership, security forces regularly subjected opposition leaders and pro-democracy activists to arbitrary arrest, detention without trial, abuse in custody, and deadly force.

 International aid donors and governments such as the United States, Germany, the United Kingdom, and Norway periodically broke off diplomatic relations and suspended aid allocations, pending human rights improvement.

-Kibaki (since 2002)
+Emilio Stanley Mwai Kibaki (since 2002)

-Since 2002, under the Mwai Kibaki presidency, politically motivated human rights violations have diminished, but other serious human rights abuses persist, a great many at the hands of security forces, particularly the police.
+Since 2002, under the late Mwai Kibaki's presidency, politically motivated human rights violations have diminished, but other serious human rights abuses persist, a great many at the hands of security forces, particularly the police.
 The police force is widely viewed as the most corrupt entity in the country, given to extorting bribes, complicity in criminal activity, and using excessive force against both criminal suspects and crowds.
 Most police who commit abuses still do so with impunity.
 Prison conditions remain life-threatening.

 Apart from police and penal system abuses, infringements of rights in the course of legal proceedings are widespread, despite recent pressure on judicial personnel.
 Freedom of speech and of the press continue to be compromised through various forms of harassment of journalists and activists.

 Violence and discrimination against women are rife.
 The abuse of children, including in forced labor and prostitution, is a serious problem.
 Female genital mutilation (FGM) remains widespread, despite 2001 legislation against it for girls under 16.
 The abuse of women and girls, including early marriage and wife inheritance, is a factor in the spread of human immunodeficiency virus/acquired immune deficiency syndrome (HIV/AIDS).

 Kenya made some progress in 2003, when it set up a national human rights institution, the Kenya National Commission on Human Rights (KNCHR), with a mandate to ensure Kenya's compliance with international human rights standards.
 Also, parliament passed the Children's Act to ensure the protection of minors, as well as the Disability Act, outlawing discrimination against the disabled.

 In November 2005 the Kenyan government banned rallies of opposition parties, rejecting calls for new elections.
 Vice President Moody Awori stated: